Install it

 ollama run llama2

 That’s it.
-You’re now running a powerful LLM completely offline.
+You’re now running an LLM completely offline.

 Choose the right model for your needs